AngleSharp/AngleSharp.Demos.DeveloperWeek/README.md

 * Handling cookies (e.g., login to a webpage)

 If you have anything to add to the samples, then feel free to do so.
 Push requests are always highly appreciated.

+## Video of the Demo

+The demo has been shown at a talk given at a conference in Nuremberg, Germany.
+The talk is freely available at [Channel 9 from Microsoft](https://channel9.msdn.com/events/community-germany/Developer-Week/Modern-DOM-manipulation-with-Csharp).

+<iframe src="https://channel9.msdn.com/Events/community-germany/Developer-Week/Modern-DOM-manipulation-with-Csharp/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>